 The beautiful new columbarium is conveniently located on the east side of Calvary Cemetery.

 The columbarium is constructed of granite.
 At the top of the center “Cross” building is a bronze crucifix designed and imported from Italy.
-Each of the recently installed wing buildings gives witness to the Evangelists of our faith.
+Each of the four wing buildings gives witness to the Evangelists of our faith.
 The wing buildings are named “Matthew,” “Mark,” “Luke,” and “John,” and feature an engraving of the saint with a scripture passage.

 A brass plaque for each niche provides a dignified means of memorializing the deceased with an inscription of their name and years of birth and death.